sharktacos/VFX-software-prefs/docs/Maya.md

 # Maya scripts

 Python and Mel scripts.
 Place these in your Maya scripts folder.
 Python scripts updated for Python3 used by Maya 2022.
+These scripts are also included as buttons in the Maya shelf.

 # Maya shelf